gaze-abyss/GH-GLA/README.md

 ## Citation
 If you make use of GH-GLA in your research, we would appreciate a citation of the following paper: \
-**Wang et al., (2025).
+> **Wang et al., (2025).
 A forward genetics strategy for high-throughput gene identification via precise image-based phenotyping of an indexed EMS mutant library**

 ## about GH-GLA
-> It is currently in beta and the features are not complete
+> If you have any questions, please feel free to leave a message